Chalarangelo/30-seconds-of-code/glossary/Functor.md

 A Functor is a data type common in functional programming that impliments a method `map`.
 The `map` method takes a function and applies it to the data in the Functor, returning a new instance of the Functor with the result.

- JavaScript `Array`s are an example of Functor.
+ JavaScript `Array`s are an example of the Functor data type.